tcampbPPU/tcampbPPU/README.md

 ### Hi there 👋

-Checkout my [blog](https://tannercampbell.com) where I share topics that I use daily or I am just learning and sharing my expericne with the fellow dev!
+Checkout my [blog](https://tannercampbell.com) where I share about topics that I use daily or I am just learning and sharing my expericne with the fellow dev!

 - 🔭 I’m currently working on projects that involve:
   - Laravel